Liberty at Stake has partnered with Living Stories, Ltd., a nonprofit 501(c)(3),

-The Liberty at Stake mini-documentary premiered at the RNC Film Festival on Monday, July 15, in the beautiful, historic Miller High Life Theatre.
+The Liberty at Stake mini-documentary (below) premiered on Monday, July 15, in the beautiful, historic Miller High Life Theatre.
+The production of a full-length film is currently underway.

 Logline